citp/privacy-policy-historical/i/iv/ivc/ivcc.edu.md

 ## Changes to this Statement

 IVCC reserves the right to make changes to this statement when necessary.
-If the college does, the notice of update will be placed on the [home page](http://www.ivcc.edu/) of our Web site.

 ## Contact Information

 IVCC welcomes any comments that you might have on this statement.
-Please send e-mail to [webmaster@ivcc.edu](mailto:webmaster@ivcc.edu) or postal correspondence to:
+Please send e-mail to [webmaster@ivcc.edu](mailto:webmaster@ivcc.edu "webmaster@ivcc.edu") or postal correspondence to:

 Illinois Valley Community College
 Privacy Statement: Learning Technologies